Keshav-Biyani/PlatePlanner/README.md

 # Plateplanner 🍽️

 Plateplanner is a smart and user-friendly meal-planning app designed to simplify your weekly food preparation.
 With a few taps, you can add dishes for the week, generate recipes, and create a shopping list with precise ingredient quantities.
 Manage your pantry with ease by ticking off ingredients you already have, and focus on what you need to buy.

 ---
+## Live on Amazon Appstore

+Plateplanner is now available on the Amazon Appstore!
+[Download it here](https://www.amazon.com/dp/B0DQ8ZD3YL/ref=apps_sf_sta) and start planning your meals today!

+---
 ## Screenshots